Keeping you safe is our top priority. What to expect when you visit LMH Health

 Eye-sparing radiation therapy, either by plaque brachytherapy or external beam, is the preferred option for most patients with medium-sized choroidal melanoma.
 Enucleation remains the standard therapy for large, choroidal melanomas and melanomas that cause severe glaucoma or invade the optic nerve.

 Tumor growth pattern is a factor in the therapeutic decision.
-If there is a diffuse melanoma or if there is extraocular extension, enucleation should be considered, but radiation therapy can be employed for less extensive disease.
+If there is a diffuse melanoma or if there is extraocular extension, enucleation is considered, but radiation therapy can be employed for less extensive disease.

 Medium-sized choroidal melanomas